huiw-git/alicemt/mt/cecsi/content/Download-SQL-Server-Management-Studio--SSMS-.md

 | ![download](../content/media/download.png) Download SQL Server Management Studio (SSMS)  |
 |---|
 |**[Download SQL Server Management Studio July 2016](http://go.microsoft.com/fwlink/?LinkID=820751)**|

+> [!IMPORTANT]
+> This release of SSMS enables [the 'XACT_ABORT' option in SSMS](https://msdn.microsoft.com/library/ms188792.aspx#Anchor_1) by default.
+This option instructs SQL Server to rollback the entire transaction and abort the batch if a run-time error occurs.
+You can disable this option in the SQL Server Query Execution options dialog page.

 > [!NOTE]
 > This generally available release of SSMS is free and does not require a SQL Server license to install and use.

 ## SQL Server Management Studio
 **Version Information**